The switch to vocal languages

 Although Homo antecessor later drifted into extinction, their fossils display features that indicate that they must have been closely related to ancestors of many later hominins, including Homo heidelbergensis, Homo neanderthalensis and -- most importantly -- Homo sapiens.
 Homo antecessor were not, however, in the direct line of descent between Homo georgicus and Homo sapiens.
 This is indicated by genomic data.
 Instead, they apparently drifted into extinction.

-The fossils of Homo antecessor show signs of periodic malnourishment which might have been associated with seasonal migrations some of the animals they hunted.
+The fossils of Homo antecessor show signs of periodic malnourishment which might have been associated with seasonal migrations of some of the animals they hunted.
 In fact, these hominins may have tried to hibernate during periods when some the animals they hunted were in short supply.
 The fossils that have been found show signs of cannibalism, perhaps by a rival hunting group.

 Copyright © 2025 Brilliant Ape - All Rights Reserved.